arfc/2025-dotson-twofcs/pub/README.md

-# elsevier-journal-article-template
+# Elsevier Journal Article for Special Issue of Annals of Nuclear Energy
+This was cloned from the template repository in ARFC.
-This repository contains a template for journal articles published by Elsevier.
-This template repository is largely derived from the github repository for the paper "Synergistic Spent Nuclear Fuel Dynamics Within the European Union" by Bae et al., and initialized from that repository to preserve the original git and contribution histories.
+This repository is largely derived from the github repository for the paper "Synergistic Spent Nuclear Fuel Dynamics Within the European Union" by Bae et al., and initialized from that repository to preserve the original git and contribution histories.

 # Outline
-The top-level directory should contain all TeX files for the journal article itself.
+The pub directory should contain all TeX files for the journal article itself.

 The `graph-abs` directory holds all files for the